tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 # Introduction

-In the [previous article](/start/models/), we took our first steps to building models using the [parsnip package](https://tidymodels.github.io/parsnip/).
+In our [first article](/start/models/), we built models using the [parsnip package](https://tidymodels.github.io/parsnip/).
 Now, let's explore how to use another tidymodels package: [recipes](https://tidymodels.github.io/recipes/).
 Recipes are designed to preprocess data prior to building and fitting a model.
 Preprocessing might consist of:

 + converting qualitative predictors to indicator variables (also known as dummy variables),